bradyjoslin/scraper-extism/README.md

 # scraper-extism

-This is a plugin is intended to be used with the Extism plugin development kit (PDK).
+This is a plugin intended to be used with the Extism plugin development kit (PDK).

 ## Features
 - Strips all HTML tags and returns plain text content within a specified selector.